VilktorK/DummySimpleVenvManager/README.md

 # Dummy Simple Venv Manager

-Dummy Simple Venv Manager is a dummy simple BASH script for simplifying the process of creating and using python virtual environments.
+A dummy simple BASH script that simplifies the process of creating and using Python virtual environments.
 ![image](https://github.com/user-attachments/assets/2fbe4d73-a242-481b-bed4-0d73f954e7cb)

 ## Features